Fiscal Year 2016: $0 PPHF funds were used in FY16.

 The Department of Health and Human Services is the Federal government's principal agency for protecting the health of all Americans and providing essential human services, especially to those who are least able to help themselves.

-Fiscal Year 2016: This co-op ended 6/29/2017 and was re-competed in FY17 under DP17-1701.
-Fiscal Year 2017: This landmark program, National Breast and Cervical Cancer Early Detection Program (NBCCEDP) brings critical breast and cervical cancer screening services to underserved women, including older women, women with low income, and women of racial and ethnic minority groups.
-CDC plans to continue to support programs in all 50 states, US territories, the District of Columbia, and Tribes/Tribal Organizations.
-PPHF funds were not used to fund grantees in FY16. this program will be re-competed in FY17.
-Fiscal Year 2018: This co-op ended 6/29/2017 and was re-competed in FY17 under DP17-1701.
+Fiscal Year 2013: In fiscal 2013, the Centers for Disease Control and Prevention (CDC) will enter into the 23rd year of the National Breast and Cervical Cancer early Detection Program (NBCCEDP).
+This landmark Program brings critical breast and cervical cancer screening services to underserved women, including older women, women with low income, and women of racial and ethnic minority groups.
+CDC plans to continue support of programs in all 50 states, US territories, the District of Columbia, and Tribes/Tribal Organizations.
+Fiscal Year 2014: No Current Data Available Fiscal Year 2015: No Current Data Available

 Uses and Use Restrictions